michaeljoy255/misc-docs/GIT_WORKFLOW.md

    git commit --ammend
    ```

-2b.
-(Interactive Rebase) Make the modification, commit it, and perform an interactive rebase
+2. (B)(Interactive Rebase) Make the modification, commit it, and perform an interactive rebase

    ```
    notepad path/to/file.txt